 In addition to teaching film craft, the DFFB attaches particular importance to the development of each student’s individual creative voice, and to intense creative collaboration through practice.

-The DFFB offers four specialist directions of study in its full-time degree: Directing, Producing, Cinematography, and Screenwriting.
-A fifth specialisation, Editing/Sound, will be introduced in Autumn 2018.
+The DFFB offers five specialist directions of study in its full-time degree: Screenwriting, Cinematography, Directing, Producing and Editing & Sound.
 All these strands follow a generalist year in which all students take on all craft jobs.

 In terms of entrance requirements and scope of studies, the DFFB is comparable to German state universities of fine arts, or arts and sciences programmes of study.
 The DFFB, however, does not offer master’s or bachelor’s degrees.
 For directing, producing, and cinematography students, the curriculum ends with the production and completion of a graduation film.
 For screenwriting students, it ends with the completion of a graduation screenplay.
 All graduates receive a DFFB diploma.

 Every year, 6-10 students from Germany and abroad are admitted into each specialist department.
 Students are grouped together in certain courses and divided according to their specialisations in others.

 In addition to imparting the necessary craft skills, the DFFB attaches particular importance to the development of each student’s individual voice, and to the creative collaboration between students of each specialisation.